lfrei/kafka-training/kafka-security.md

 ## Enable ACLs (Access Control List)

-In this exercise, we want to add ACLs to a topic, to allow a specific producer to write to it.

 Activate ACLs, by removing the comment in the `broker` config within the [docker compose](docker-compose.yml) file:

 ```